Employment Guidance for PAs

 The major benefit of being self-employed is flexibility.
 You can choose the hours you provide to your client and the kind of PA care you provide, which means you can work when and how you want.

-You can create a document explaining the above if you like, tailored around the needs of the people you provide care to, but there’s no official contract involved if you’re self-employed.
+You can create a document explaining the above if you like (download sample Service Agreement), tailored around the needs of the people you provide care to, but there’s no official contract involved if you’re self-employed.

 Your Obligations as a Self-Employed PA